abedjar/HYDROSAFE/README.md

 # HYDROSAFE
-A python based appliance profiles simulator
+HYDROSAFE is a python based simulator for synthesizing load profiles